-April 2024: As part of a 3 weeklong baby bonding trip across Europe and Morocco, my family and traveled to the Normandy region of France for 3 days from Paris.
-We rented a car in Paris and the morning after I spent the first night of our trip in the illegal Paris catacombs, we set off on the 3-hour drive to our stop for the night at Mont Saint Michele, a scenic tidal island featuring a 1000-year-old Abby and medieval village rising up from its center.
-The next day on our way back to Paris, we stopped to visit the World War II invasion beaches around Normandy-Omaha Beach and Pointe du Hoc.
+April 2024: As part of a three-week baby bonding trip across Europe and Morocco, my family and I traveled to the Normandy region of France for three days from Paris.
+We rented a car in Paris, and after I spent the first night of our trip in the illegal Paris catacombs, we set off on the three-hour drive to Mont Saint Michel.
+This scenic tidal island features a 1,000-year-old abbey and a medieval village rising from its center.
+The next day, on our way back to Paris, we stopped to visit the World War II invasion beaches around Normandy, including Omaha Beach and Pointe du Hoc.

 Normandy Region